Our functions and the way we carry them are set out in law. These pages provide details of the main legislation that governs our work.

 We also have to comply with relevant European law.
 Our European legislation page provides details of the main European legislation affecting our work.

 The arrangements for the governance of the GMC are also set out in legislation.
 Visit our Governance page for further information.

-One of the four main functions of the GMC described in the Medical Act concerns the registration of doctors.
-This includes the arrangements for granting registration and licences to doctors, the erasure from and restoration of names to the register, and revalidation.
+One of our four main functions described in the Medical Act concerns the registration of doctors.
+This includes arrangements for granting registration and licences to doctors, erasure from and restoration of names to the register, and revalidation.
 It also covers the day to day maintenance of the information the register contains.

 Details of the fees payable by doctors for registration and certification are set out in regulations.
 Visit our fees page for further information.

-The Medical Act gives the GMC powers and responsibilities for taking action when questions arise about doctors’ fitness to practise.
+The Medical Act gives us powers and responsibilities for taking action when questions arise about doctors’ fitness to practise.

 The detailed arrangements for how these matters are investigated and adjudicated upon are set out in rules which have the force of law.

 You can find out more about these rules on our Fitness to practise legislation page.